sendbird/sendbird-chat-sdk-flutter/README.md

 ### Step 2: Connect to Sendbird server

+A user can log in and connect a user to Sendbird server by using a unique user ID or with a user ID and an access token.

 #### A. Using a unique user ID

-Connect a user to Sendbird server by using a unique user ID or with a user ID and an access token.
-To connect to the Sendbird server, a user is required to log in with a unique ID.
+To connect to Sendbird server, a user is required to log in with a unique ID.
 A new user can authenticate with any untaken user ID, which gets automatically registered to the Sendbird system.
 An existing ID can log in directly.
 The ID must be unique within a Sendbird application to be distinguished from others, such as a hashed email address or phone number in your service.

 ```dart
 try {